 2. Xpelair C4HTS Contour

 For those looking for a more aesthetically pleasing extractor fan, the Xpelair C4HTS is the best option.
-They have various configurations of this model with the humidistat and timer offering the best performance.
-Other models available includes the basic unit, timer or pull cord switch.
+The brand offer a variety of configurations of this model but the humidistat and timer unit is the best of the bunch.
+Other models offered by the brand include the basic unit, timer and pull cord switch fans.

-A unique feature of the Xpelair C4HTS is that it has two speeds, which extracts air at 15 or 21 litres per second.
+A unique feature of the Xpelair C4HTS when compared to other fans on the market is that it has two speeds.
+This enables the fan to extract air from the room at either 15 or 21 litres per second.

 Other features Xpelair C4HTS include: